nanoc/nanoc.app/content/doc/reference/variables.md

 ## `@item_rep` or `@rep`

 The `@item_rep` variable contains the item representation that is currently being processed.
 It is also available as `@rep`.
-This variable is available wwhile filtering and laying out an item.
+This variable is available while filtering and laying out an item.

 `@item_rep.binary?` &rarr; `true` / `false`
 : Whether or not the content of this item representation is binary.